 Photo by rawpixel.com from Pexels

-A fundamental pillar of self-care is the concept that wellbeing goes deeper than simply being in good physical health.
-Many middle-aged and older people are treated for physical illness without mental health issues being addressed.
-Unfortunately, this focus on medically-defined health is often compounded by family and friends and the health system.
-While your older loved one's physical health may be your primary concern, try not to obsess over it to the exclusion of other health areas.
-(For example, if you're driving Grandma home from a doctor's appointment, rather than thinking, 'The doctor said everything was fine, so Grandma is fine,' consider taking the opportunity to make it clear to your Gran that her happiness matters, as well as her health.)
+Ensure that you address your loved one's emotional, mental, and social needs as well as their physical health.
+Consider taking the opportunity to make it clear to your family members that their happiness matters.
 Older people deserve to be fully expressed human beings in their old age, not just physically healthy.
-Investing in certified palliative care is a great way to instil this attitude in your ageing loved one.
+You could consider the option to invest in certified palliative care if you need help with caring for your aging loved one.
 When the focus of care is on overall quality of life, rather than simply relieving pain, the patient is encouraged to enjoy life for life’s sake.
 When you speak to your loved one about self-care, reminding them that self-care goes beyond medical necessity is a great place to start.

 Image Source: Pexels